Back to Buyer Q&A

 Core route for stable 250 t/h basalt output

-The mainstream route is primary jaw crushing, secondary cone crushing, then classification.
-This route usually gives the best balance between throughput stability, liner life, and predictable product size control on abrasive feed.
+One candidate route is primary jaw crushing, secondary cone crushing, then classification.
+Validate throughput stability, liner life, and product-size control with feed tests and wear quotations before selecting it.

 When to add an impact shaping stage